keyboard_arrow_up

 Part Forming

-During sheet metal forming, manufacturers draw, cut, punch or stretch, weld, perforate, spin, roll, stamp, bend, iron, shear, saw, drill, blank, deburr, sand and otherwise form and work sheet metal into the final product.
+During forming, manufacturers draw, cut, punch, stretch, weld, perforate, spin, roll, stamp, bend, iron, shear, saw, drill, blank, deburr, sand, and work sheet metal to achieve the final shape.

 Heat Treating